Salix-OS/docs.salixos.org/content/user/add-flubox-to-login-screen/_index.md

 ---
 title: "Add Flubox to Login Screen Menu"
-menutitle: "Add Flubox to Login Screen"
+linktitle: "Add Flubox to Login Screen"
 ---

 Fluxbox is a Slackware package and has no provision for a login screen